How do I access my Certificate?You can always access your certificate 24/7/365 within the platform.

-Your certification process is also located in your customer account to access after the program.
-Access by clicking on the Certificate button.
+Your certification process / certificate is always located in your customer account.
+Access by clicking on the Certificate button within your program list.

 Please note that once you have completed your certification steps, you have the option to print your certificate or email a copy to yourself (or even another).
 These options can be accessed at any point within your customer account.